corintxt/crypto-gender-investigation/Crypto-gender.md

 ### Limitations of GitHub API

 **CHECK: ** Using this method, we obtain data about the top 100 contributors to the `master` branch of each repo.
+This is all GitHub's API will return.
+Most projects have fewer than 100 contributors.
+(Could test how many)

+Also: why in some cases is a single repo owner not counted as a contributor?

 <https://github.com/bancorprotocol/contracts/graphs/contributors>